siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 law.
 The symmetry does not collapse
 $\mathbf{E}$ and $\mathbf{B}$ into a single field, and it does not erase their distinct roles in a given solution.
-In a propagating configuration they remain two transverse aspects of one organized flow, whose cross relation determines the direction of transport.
+In a propagating configuration they remain two transverse aspects of the same organized flow $\mathbf{F}$, whose cross relation determines the direction of transport.